Is it for you?

 - demonstrate a record of intellectual distinction, leadership, extra-curricular activity, and service to others.

 To apply for the Mitchell, JHU nomination is required for current undergraduates (graduate students and alumni may apply on their own).
 Current undergraduate candidates must go through a campus pre-selection process that begins in February of the application year.
 This overview explains the process and includes a detailed timeline.
 Please read the overview before completing the pre-application to understand the big picture of our UK Scholarships application process.
 By the February campus deadline, all candidates must complete a pre-application form, using the accompanying pre-application instructions.
 Contact Dr. Miller with any questions.
 We closely advise candidates on all parts of the application except the personal statement, including facilitating individual feedback sessions with faculty.

 The timeline gives an overview of the application process.
-Your first step is to attend a live U.K. Scholarships info session.
+Your first step is to attend a live U.K/Ireland.
+Scholarships info session.
 In preparation, explore the resources below to learn about the Mitchell.

 |early February||Attend an info session|

 |May-June||Participate in junto meetings & CV workshops|

 Are you competitive?

 Up to 12 scholarships are awarded each year.
 Applicants must plan on participating in the spring pre-selection process, and they should expect to spend significant time revising their application materials.
 Candidates for the Mitchell Scholarships are evaluated according to the following criteria:

 - Scholarship, leadership, and service: Applicants are primarily judged according to their academic record, leadership skills and experience, and commitment to community and public service.

 - Personal Essay: This 1,000-word essay should address the issues that motivate you, as well as demonstrate your personality, passion, and intellectual drive.